 Therefore, it is useful to note that although costs aren’t commonly awarded in Children cases, in rare cases, costs orders can be made, and care should therefore be taken to follow procedure.

-For more information about resolving a Children dispute please contact our Family department on 0161 624 6811 (Option 5) to arrange a free 30-minute consultation.
+For more information about resolving a Children dispute please contact our Family department on 0161 624 6811 (Option 5).